jocelinkisenga/E-learning/README.md

 # E-learning application

-<p>This application for the june challenge of the club of developpers</p>
+<p>This application for the june challenge from the club of developpers</p>

 ## purpose
 Build an api that will help front-end developpers to retreive data from the backend application